Axions on a Hyperbolic Ride: Geometric Suppression of CMB Isocurvature and a Blue-Tilted Spectrum: Benchmark models and isocurvature spectrum

-which leaves the dimensionless geometry ($R/L$) and the radial mass in Hubble units approximately invariant, yielding nearly identical spectra for \textsf{B1} and \textsf{B3} despite different $f_a$.
-Benchmark \textsf{B2} instead illustrates the breadth of viable parameter space at fixed $f_a/H_{\rm inf}=10$ by varying $(\lambda,\,R_i/L,\,L/H_{\rm inf})$.
+which leaves the dimensionless geometry parameter ($R/L$) and the radial mass in Hubble units approximately invariant, yielding nearly identical spectra for \textsf{B1} and \textsf{B3} despite different values of $f_a$.
+Benchmark \textsf{B2}, by contrast, is chosen to illustrate that viable spectra are not confined to this nearly degenerate scaling trajectory.
+At fixed $f_a/H_{\rm inf}=10$, it varies the combination ($\lambda,~L/H_{\rm inf}$), thereby showing the broader range of parameter choices capable of producing suppressed CMB-scale isocurvature together with enhanced small-scale power.